Best pianist: 21 awesome magicians of the keyboard, ranked

 17. Ignaz Friedman (1882-1948), Polish

-Like Alfred Cortot (whom we'll come to later), Friedman had the astonishing ability to transform the sound of the piano into something resembling the human voice.
+Like Alfred Cortot (more later), Friedman had the astonishing ability to transform the sound of the piano into something resembling the human voice.
 With an expressive and colouristic range that matched his imaginative abilities, an ever-meaningful control of rubato and an emotional directness that goes straight to the heart of both the music and the listener, every account that Friedman has left on disc is a treasure in its own right.

 16. Yuja Wang (b.
 1987), Chinese

-Yuja Wang is a Chinese pianist known for her electrifying virtuosity, fearless interpretations, and charismatic stage presence.
-Born in Beijing in 1987, Yuja studied at the Curtis Institute of Music before launching an international career that has made her one of the most sought-after pianists of her generation.
+Electrifying virtuosity, fearless interpretations, charismatic stage presence: these are the Yuja Wang hallmarks.
+Born in Beijing in 1987, Yuja studied at the Curtis Institute of Music before launching a stellar international career.

 Wang’s performances are marked by technical brilliance, expressive depth, and a bold, often spontaneous approach to repertoire ranging from the classical to the contemporary.
 Her dazzling speed, precision, and stylish flair have captivated audiences worldwide, solidifying her reputation as a true powerhouse in the world of classical music.